UDON: Uncertainty-weighted Distributed Optimization for Multi-Robot Neural Implicit Mapping under Extreme Communication Constraints: INTRODUCTION

 To mitigate this problem, state-of-the-art methods such as RAMEN~\cite{ramen} utilize an uncertainty-weighted C-ADMM algorithm to bias the consensus towards more reliable neural maps.
 RAMEN achieves robust mapping performance under challenging communication disruptions.
 However, its performance still degrades under extreme communication conditions (e.g., less than 20\% communication success rate).
 Other multi-agent neural implicit mapping methods like MACIM \cite{MACIM} and OpenMulti \cite{OpenMulti} attempt a different approach, replacing C-ADMM with a ``consistency loss".
 Despite offering greater robustness to communication failures, these methods are often limited in their ability to capture fine environmental details, especially under severe communication constraints.

 To achieve robustness in extreme communication scenarios, we introduce UDON, a uncertainty-weighted distributed optimization for multi-agent neural implicit mapping.
 Our approach models a multi-robot system as a communication graph where agents are nodes and communication links between them are edges.
-Inspired by MESA \cite{MESA}, our key innovation is to assign a dedicated \emph{dual variable} to each communication edge, rather than a single, aggregate variable in the previous works.
+Building upon the MESA framework \cite{MESA}, a key innovation of our approach is to assign an independent \emph{dual variable} to each communication edge.
+This formulation departs from the previous methods that consolidate information from all edges into a single dual variable.
 At each communication step, agents exchange their maps and their associated uncertainties with their neighbors.
 Each edge's dual variable is then updated \emph{independently}, weighted by its uncertainty, to penalize divergence between that specific pair of maps.
 These updated dual variables are then incorporated into each agent's loss function, guiding the optimization of their local map toward a consensus.

 Through comprehensive experiments, we show that UDON consistently delivers higher reconstruction quality than existing methods.
 We demonstrate that the advantage is most pronounced in highly-unreliable communication settings, where prior methods often suffer significant performance degradation or fail to converge.
 Finally, we validate UDON's effectiveness in real-world experiments conducted on TurtleBot hardware.
 The data collected by these robots features trajectory coverage patterns that significantly differ from standard, hand-held camera benchmarks, providing a more realistic and challenging evaluation of UDON's performance.